Skip to Content

 First, paint or stain the wooden bun feet to match the IKEA cabinet.

 Adding the feet is an optional step.
-If you are happy with the cabinet’s dimensions, adding the feet will be optional.
+If you are happy with the cabinet’s dimensions, you can skip this step.

 Add ball feet to bottom of IKEA cabinet.